 Omnisend is an advanced marketing automation service used by over 125,000 brands around the world.
 Entering the scene around nine years ago, the company employs more than 200 people and has three offices split between the USA and Lithuania.
 In 2019, Omnisend appeared in Shopify’s Top 5 apps for email marketing.
 Since then, it has shown up three times in Deloitte Technology’s UK Fast 50 program.

 According to their website, the Omnisend team is determined to “Make Marketing Relevant” — and, based on the recognition they’ve received, that mission is going well.
 Their email marketing tool is a big part of this success.
-Replete with useful features and available for free, this service is a great option for e-commerce brands and any small or medium-sized business.
+Packed with useful features and available for free, this service is a great option for e-commerce brands and any small or medium-sized business.

 Still, there are other services out there that may fulfill your needs better than Omnisend, and we’ve pulled together 10 of the best email automation tools in this article.
 Before we discuss them, however, let’s take a closer look at Omnisend and what it has to offer.